 The BEST Thanksgiving stuffing!
 Based on my family's classic recipe, it's rich and savory, made with fresh herbs, celery, butter, and leeks.

-If I told you that a no-frills, classic stuffing recipe was my favorite part of Thanksgiving, would you believe me?
+If I told you that a classic stuffing recipe was my favorite part of Thanksgiving dinner, would you believe me?
 Well, it’s true!
 As a kid, I fell in love with my grandma’s stuffing recipe.
 Made with onion, celery, and dried herbs, it was simple and delicious.
 It had a crisp, golden layer of bread on top, with a moist and gooey center underneath.
 Rich, savory flavor filled every bite.

 My mom still makes this homemade stuffing recipe for my family’s Thanksgiving every year.
 Because I love it so much, I wanted to develop my own spin to share with all of you!
-I didn’t make many changes – I swapped the onions for leeks and dried herbs for fresh ones, and I used crusty sourdough bread.
-I was thrilled with the results, but I was nervous to see what my mom would think.
-When I shared it with her last weekend, I breathed a huge sigh of relief.
-After a few bites, she looked up and said, “You took our stuffing recipe, and you made it better!”
-I hope you love it as much as we do.
+I didn’t make many changes—I swapped out the onions for leeks and dried herbs for fresh ones, and I used crusty sourdough bread.

 Stuffing Recipe Ingredients